OpenClaw Discernment Control Kit

 Why choose this kit

-- It addresses the discernment gap that OpenClaw still does not solve natively as a first-class operator layer.
+- It addresses the control layer OpenClaw still does not ship as a first-class operator surface even when built-in memory and dreaming are already working.

 - It turns memory governance into explicit rules, review paths, and audit artifacts.